SoujanyaKS18/SoujanyaKS/TNT-Interview-Survey.md

 # Dear Developer

-Congratulations on coming this far, now it's time for you to do a little technical evaluation.
+Congratulations on coming this far, now it's time for a technical evaluation.

 Through this assessment, we will be evaluating your ability to manipulate the DOM and some basic knowledge about web development.
 The exercises shall be delivered through a GitHub repository.